emonetlab/emonetlab/pages/home.md

             <i class="fa-li fa fa-chevron-circle-right"></i> <strong>Decision Making</strong>: Choosing optimal paths based on environmental inputs, while taking into account how behavioral decisions actively change the signals that will be experienced next.
         </li>
         <li>
-            <i class="fa-li fa fa-chevron-circle-right"></i> <strong>Biological Computation</strong>: How these processes are executed at the molecular, cellular and population levels, and how biological diversity and collective behavior lead to emergent adaptive function.
+            <i class="fa-li fa fa-chevron-circle-right"></i> <strong>Biological Computation</strong>: How these processes are executed at the molecular, cellular, and population levels, and how biological diversity and collective behavior lead to emergent adaptive function.
         </li>
     </ul>
 </div>